niftymonkey/amd-library-boilerplate/README.md

 In the process of trying to build a modular and reusable component library, I understandably came to the conclusion that I would want to use an [AMD][2] script loader.
 I chose [RequireJS][1] to handle that.
-However, I quickly found myself fighting with understanding how to properly and efficiently meet the goals state above in the goals section.
-This made me feel like it was necessary to create the proper boilerplate so that I can separate the concerns of the library from the concerns of the library code structure.
+However, I quickly found myself fighting with understanding how to properly and efficiently meet the goals stated above in the goals section.
+This made me feel like it was necessary to create the proper boilerplate so that I can concentrate on library functionality, rather than library code structure.

 As a result, I have created this example project as a reference for myself for how to accomplish this.